Sofranac-Boro/gpu-domain-propagator/README.md

 ```
 The `compute_capability` is the compute capability of
 your device, as passed to the nvcc compiler.
 For ex-
-ample, for a compute capability 6.0, pass 60; for com-
-pute capability 7.5, pass 75.
+ample, for a compute capability 6.0, pass 60; for compute capability 7.5, pass 75.
 To set the number of
-OpenMP threads the cpu omp algorithm should use, set the
+OpenMP threads the *cpu_omp* algorithm should use, set the
 `SHARED_MEM_THREADS` macro in `src/params.h` to the
 desired value before the installation process.
 The default value
 is 8.

-If you intend to use the file reader, please also isntall the Python dependencies.
+If you intend to use the file reader, please also install the Python dependencies.
 From the home folder, do:
 ```
 $ cd fileReader/
 $ pip3 install -r requirements.txt